 Replacing Your Library Card

-If a library card is lost or stolen, please report it to the library
+physical library card is lost or stolen, please report it to the library immediately.
+A

 What if I forget my library card?